nmstreethran/ml-elec-model/docs/Home.rst

     bash docs.sh

 Then, commit and push all changes to the wiki's branch.
 Finally, commit and push to the main repository's branch.

+Local builds of the documentation in HTML and PDF formats can be viewed after running the above bash script by opening ``docs/_build/html/index.html`` and ``docs/_build/latex/ml-elec-model.pdf`` respectively.

 License
 ~~~~~~~